2 Useful Websites to Find AI Art and Prompts for Stable Diffusion

 The first website I want to show you is called Lexica and it is a library of Stable Diffusion prompts that other people are trying to use.
 And it has quite a simple layout.

-However, if you have a certain keyword in the mind, just use the search bar, and type the keyword here.
+However, if you have a certain keyword in mind, just use the search bar, and type the keyword here.
 Because I want to find some cute kawaii cat, I type this long tail keyword in the bar and get tens of results in a few seconds.
 As you can see, some of these creations are ugly, but some of them are pretty good quality.

-If you like some artwork, just click on it and you would see a detailed prompt that has been used for this design.
+If you like some artwork, just click on it and you will see a detailed prompt that has been used for this design.
 You can copy the prompt, or click on the Explore this style button, and the Lexica will show you similar designs to this prompt.

 Lexica is my favorite website I use to find inspiration, but there is another site you should know.